SuadeLabs/fire/extensions/documentation/properties/valuation_type.md

 ├── desktop
 ├── full
 ├── limited
+├── prospective_market_value
+│   ├── as_completed
+│   ├── as_is
+│   └── as_stabilized
 ├── purchase_price
 └── tav
 ```

+### as_completed

+The prospective market value of the property as of the date construction or renovation is expected to be completed, assuming all proposed improvements are finished according to the plans and specifications.

+### as_is

+The prospective market value of the property in its actual physical condition, use, and zoning as of the appraisal’s effective date, reflecting any deductions or discounts for incomplete construction, non-market leases, or other existing conditions.

+### as_stabilized

+The prospective market value of the property as of the date it is projected to achieve stabilized occupancy, representing the point when the property reaches typical market-level performance after lease-up or renovation.

 ### auto_val_model
 Automated Valuation Model (AVM) - A computer-driven mathematical model that uses property characteristics, location, and market conditions to determine property values without a physical inspection.